connexcs/docs/docs/customer-portal/cp-dashboard.md

 + **Account** Use this to view your Company Profile, view and update your personal Profile, Change Password or Language, or Log Out.

-!!! warning "Account Balance functions"
-    The "Click to Make Payment" link is presently under development.
-Please navigate to **Payment** on the left-hand menu for this functionality.

 ## Graphs

 Below is the Current Customer account usage on four default **Graphs**.